Las Médulas: Cultural landscape

 Parts of the aqueducts are still well preserved in precipitous locations, including some rock-cut inscriptions.

 Research on Las Médulas had been mainly carried out by Claude Domergue (1990).
 Systematic archaeological studies of the area, however, have been carried out since 1988 by the research group Social Structure and Territory-Landscape Archaeology of the Spanish Council for Scientific Research (CSIC).
 As a result, Las Médulas ceased to be only a gold mine with its techniques and became a cultural landscape in which all the implications of Roman mining were made apparent.
 The survey and excavations of pre-Roman and Roman settlements throughout the area allowed for new historical interpretations that greatly enriched the study of Roman mining.

 A positive result of these systematic studies was the inclusion of Las Médulas as a World Heritage Site in 1997.
 Since then, the management of the Cultural Park has been monitored by the Las Médulas Foundation, which includes local, regional, and national stakeholders, both public and private.
 Currently, Las Médulas serves as an example of good research-management-society applied to heritage.

 Environmental impact

 The massive scale of mining at Las Médulas and other Roman sites had considerable environmental impact.
-Ice core data taken from Greenland suggest that mineral air pollution peaked during the Roman period in Spain.
+Ice core data taken from Greenland suggest that mineral air pollution peaked during the Roman period.
 Levels of atmospheric lead from this period were not reached again until the Industrial Revolution some 1,700 years later.

 The inclusion of Las Médulas as a World Heritage Site was controversial for similar reasons.
 The delegate from Thailand opposed the designation because he considered the site "a result of human destructive activities as well as harmful to the noble cause of environmental promotion and protection."